 Prairie Dog Working Group

-The City of Boulder has formed an advisory working group to review the city’s current prairie dog management practices.
-Through collaborative efforts, the advisory group has made and will make additional recommendations to the city manager regarding management of prairie dogs and their habitats on city-managed public land.
+In 2017, the City of Boulder formed an advisory working group to review the city’s current prairie dog management practices.
+Through collaborative efforts, the advisory group has made recommendations to the city manager regarding management of prairie dogs and their habitats on city-managed public land.

-The formation of the group comes in response to a request in 2016 from Boulder City Council members.
+The formation of the group came in response to a request in 2016 from Boulder City Council members.
 Council members asked City Manager Jane Brautigam to appoint a diverse working group of community members to solicit broad community input and develop recommendations on the city’s prairie dog management efforts.